Democracy

 Hypothetical state with five House of Representatives districts.
 Source: Christopher Ingraham, “Take a Look at One of the Country’s Most Blatant Gerrymanders,” Washington Post: Wonkblog, 2017.

 A growing number of states have turned over the redrawing of House districts to independent commissions, and this has reduced gerrymandering following the 2020 Census.
-In the 2022 House elections, Republicans won 50.6% of the popular vote and ended up with 51.0% of the seats.
+In both the 2022 and the 2024 House elections, Democrats won 49% of the two-party popular vote and ended up with 49% of the seats.

-As with the Senate and the House of Representatives, there is a major flaw in how votes are translated into representation in US presidential elections.
+What about presidential elections?
+Here too there is a major flaw in how votes are translated into representation.
 Rather than simply tallying up the popular vote, the presidential winner is decided via the electoral college.
-The candidate who wins the popular vote in each state gets all of that state’s electoral college votes, regardless of the margin of victory.11 When the country is evenly divided between the two parties, there is a significant possibility that the candidate who gets the most votes will nevertheless lose the electoral college.
+The candidate who wins the popular vote in each state gets all of that state’s electoral college votes, regardless of the margin of victory.13 When the country is evenly divided between the two parties, there is a significant possibility that the candidate who gets the most votes will nevertheless lose the electoral college.

 That has happened only twice in the modern democratic era (since 1920, when women got the right to vote).
-But those two occurrences, in 2000 and 2016, were among the six most recent elections.
+But those two occurrences, in 2000 and 2016, were among the seven most recent elections.
 It nearly happened also in 2004 and 2020.
 Had John Kerry gotten 120,000 more votes in Ohio in 2004, he, like George W. Bush and Donald Trump, would have become president despite losing the popular vote.
-And had Trump gotten 15,000 more votes in Arizona and Georgia and 25,000 more in Wisconsin in 2020, he would have twice in a row won the electoral college despite losing the popular vote.
+And had Trump gotten 15,000 more votes in Arizona and Georgia and 25,000 more in Wisconsin in 2020, he would have again won the electoral college despite losing the popular vote.

 INFORMATION: FROM TOO LITTLE TO THE WRONG KIND